moso0202/ms/index.md

 ### What I Can Offer

 I can tutor in Maths and English, up to GCSE level.
 I have in-person and online tutoring experience.

+For English, I can tutor in both Language and Literature.
+I have studied the following GCSE texts:

+* Macbeth
+* Dr Jekyll and Mr Hyde
+* An Inspector Calls
+* Love and Relationships poetry anthology
+* Power and Conflict poetry anthology

 ### Pricing